apehex/jekyll-theme-stellar/README.md

 ## License

-The theme is available as open source under the terms of the [CC BY 3.0](LICENSE).
+The theme is available as open source under the terms of the [CC-BY-3.0](LICENSE).

 [andrew-banchich]: https://gitlab.com/andrewbanchich
 [cc4-license]: http://choosealicense.com/licenses/cc-by-4.0/